What’s Included in a Full-Service Oil Change?

-Step 8: Check Washer Fluid Levels
+Step 8: Checking Washer Fluid Levels

-Step 9: Check the Battery
+Step 9: Checking the Battery

 Depending on the findings they discover, you may be able to avoid dealing with a dead battery on the road by looking at the warning signs as early as possible.

-Step 10: Check Your Tire Pressure
+Step 10: Checking Your Tire Pressure

 An advantage of properly inflated tires is that pressure is distributed evenly across the rubber, so they wear down slower and need replacing less frequently.

 Another is that they have less drag, improving your vehicle’s overall fuel economy.
 The mechanic then checks your tires’ pressure and adds some air to bring them back up to your manufacturer’s recommended PSI.